-Jennifer's experience also includes patentability, invalidity, noninfringement, and freedom-to-operate analyses; conducting due diligences for clients, including potential investors, acquirers, and licensees, such as venture capital firms, biotechnology companies, and pharmaceutical companies; inventorship analysis; and post-grant proceedings, such as inter partes review, interferences, reexaminations, and oppositions.
+Jennifer's experience also includes patentability, invalidity, noninfringement, freedom-to-operate, and inventorship analyses and conducting due diligence for potential investors, acquirers, and licensees, such as venture capital firms, biotechnology companies, and pharmaceutical companies.

 Patent Prosecutors Beware: Earlier Publication Anticipates Broad Claims of Continuing Application, PTAB Litigation Blog

 PharmaDJ Roundtable Discussion on Biosimilar and Antibody Development: Options for Asian Biosimilar Companies in the U.S.

 The Advent of Biosimilars: What you (and your clients) should know